masogit/amb-doc/docs/features/builder.md

         Portfolio.Brand.Name
 ```

-When fields in 1-M Links are selected, there is a new link be created.
+When fields in 1-M Links are selected, a new link is created.
 For example:

 ```
 1-M link: